-Acorn will establish a strong platform from which industry, local partnerships, research organisations and government could move the project forwards.
+Acorn will establish a strong platform from which industry, local partnerships, research organisations and government could move the project forward.

-The project developer, CO2DeepStore, has contracted with Pale Blue Dot Energy to lead the project alongside the close support of research partner Bellona and academic partners SCCS, University of Liverpool and Radboud University.
+Pale Blue Dot Energy is leading the project alongside the close support of research partner Bellona and academic partners SCCS, University of Liverpool and Radboud University.